USAFA-ECE/ece386-book/book/b2-edge/lab-impulse-kws.md

 This will produce a buffer overrun error.
 Perhaps ok for debugging now, but ultimately we don't want to miss samples because we aren't letting our thread do work.
 ```

+## Deliverables

+1. Demo your working keyword-triggered LED to your instructor!
+(And your fans at home that helped you collect data 😁)
+2. Push your code to GitHub (You will need it for the final project!)
+3. Complete the Gradescope assignment.